gnuton/RagBag/Docs/python.md

         unittest.main()
 ````
 ## Packaging ##
-To package a Python lib.
+You can package your python in 3 simple steps

-1. Your project has to look as follow
+a.
+Your project has to look as follow
 ````
 TowelStuff/
     LICENSE.txt